awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 CATALOG_ROLE 'arn:aws:iam::<aws-account-id>:role/<catalog-role-1-name>,arn:aws:iam::<aws-account-id>:role/<catalog-role-2-name>,arn:aws:iam::<aws-account-id>:role/<catalog-role-3-name>'
 ```

 CREATE EXTERNAL DATABASE IF NOT EXISTS
 A clause that creates an external database with the name specified by the DATABASE argument, if the specified external database doesn't exist\.
 If the specified external database exists, the command makes no changes\.
 In this case, the command returns a message that the external database exists, rather than terminating with an error\.
 You can't use CREATE EXTERNAL DATABASE IF NOT EXISTS with HIVE METASTORE\.
 To use CREATE EXTERNAL DATABASE IF NOT EXISTS with a Data Catalog enabled for AWS Lake Formation, you need `CREATE_DATABASE` permission on the Data Catalog\.

+CATALOG\_ID '*Amazon Web Services account ID containing Glue or Lake Formation database*'
+The account id where the data catalog database is stored\.
+`CATALOG_ID` can be specified only if you plan to connect to your Amazon Redshift cluster or to Amazon Redshift Serverless using a federated identity for authentication and authorization to the data catalog by setting either of the following:
++ `CATALOG_ROLE` to `'SESSION'`
++ `IAM_ROLE` to `'SESSION'` and `'CATALOG_ROLE'` set to its default
+For more information about completing the steps for federated identity, see [Using a federated identity to manage Amazon Redshift access to local resources and Amazon Redshift Spectrum external tables](https://docs.aws.amazon.com/redshift/latest/mgmt/authorization-fas-spectrum.html)\.

 ## Usage notes<a name="r_CREATE_EXTERNAL_SCHEMA_usage"></a>